mitchell-reynolds/mitchell-reynolds.github.io/lists.md

 - "If you've lived exactly the life of another person, you'd likely be in their situation."
 - "Be interested more than interesting."
 (Carnegie)

+# Quips
+- 100% of people are skeptical of statements claiming unilateral agreement.

 # Personality Tests
 - Meyers-Briggs: ENTJ